-This UBS Exchange Traded Fund invests primarily in equities, which are included in the MSCI ACWI SRI Low Carbon Select 5% Issuer Capped with Developed Markets 100% hedged to JPY.
-This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID..
+This UBS Exchange Traded Fund invests primarily in equities, which are included in the MSCI USA Climate Paris Aligned Index.
+This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID.
 All investments are subject to market fluctuations.
+The Fund is subject to the risk that its climate-focused investment strategy may select or exclude securities of certain issuers for reasons other than investment performance considerations.
+Climate Criteria and risks are considered as part of the Index selection process.
 Every fund has specific risks, which may significantly increase under unusual market conditions.
-Sustainability characteristics and risks are considered as part of the Index selection process.
-As a result, the net asset value of the funds assets is directly dependent on the performance of the underlying index.
+The fund's assets are passively managed.
+As a result, the net asset value of the fund is directly dependent on the performance of the underlying index.
 Losses that could be avoided via active management will not be offset.